 “I want my business to be sustainable”

 “I want my weight loss to be sustainable”

-Many of today’s food (and business) conversations are heavily laden with references to being sustainable.
-This is actually not new, it just seems perhaps more concentrated and angst ridden because social media has the ability to give conversations a bigger presence and because we are more aware of our choices and their impact personally and for the planet.
-Enter the meaning of words.
-Earth, longevity, and responsibility, oh my!
-Wait, what?
+Many of today’s food, health, agriculture, and business conversations are heavily laden with references to being sustainable.
+This is actually not new, it just seems a bit more concentrated and prevalent because social media has the ability to give conversations – and words – a bigger presence.
+It may also be because we are more aware of our choices and their impact personally and for the planet.